-Using cutting-edge analysis of critical issues and international best practice in the field of corporate social responsibility (CSR) and Sustainability, students learn a hands-on approach to identify and manage the unprecedented risk and uncertainties in the economy and the environment as well as increasing demand for ethical and socially responsible behaviour.
+Using cutting-edge analysis of critical issues and international best practice within Corporate Social Responsibility (CSR) and Sustainability, students learn a hands-on approach to identify and manage the unprecedented risk and uncertainties in the economy and the environment.
+Students will identify how to increase demand for ethical and socially responsible behaviour.

 Upon successful completion of this subject the student will be able to:

-1. Integrate, implement and promote socially responsible behaviour throughout the organization and, through its policies and practices, within its sphere of influence.
+- Integrate, implement and promote socially responsible behaviour throughout the organization via its policies and practices within its sphere of influence.

 Essential Employability Skills

 Communicate clearly, concisely and correctly in the written, spoken and visual form that fulfils the purpose and meets the needs of the audience.

 Respond to written, spoken, or visual messages in a manner that ensures effective communication.

 Use a variety of thinking skills to anticipate and solve problems.

 Locate, select, organize, and document information using appropriate technology and information systems.